fiorix/fiorix.github.com/about.md

 programming, and networking to thousands of people.

 I still write a lot of code, usually open source, not always free software.
-Currently, it's mostly Python, Javascript, and some C here and there.
+Currently, it's mostly Python and web-related stuff.
+Some C here and there.

 But life is not only about computers...